aelfric/ncfl-livedocs/cx.md

   Help debaters and coaches by explaining the argument that caused you to vote.
 - DISCLOSURE OF DECISIONS IS NOT ALLOWED FOR ANY REASON.
 - Complete comments later - they remain open until the end of the tournament
+- Your comments are a wonderful way to help students and coaches get constructive, productive, educational feedback.
+Please provide robust comments for all competitors.
+  Remember: you are more than just a judge this weekend: you’re an educator, too.
+- Additionally, and this is a new one this year, but as this has been an issue at other tournaments throughout the country: please  write your comments yourself and do not use AI generators to do it for you.
+  These awesome kids took their time to create special presentations for you, so please take a few moments to write some personal thoughts for them, too.

 ### Rules Violations